axelvaldez/radical-companies/_posts/children-stories/2024-08-05-how-it-went.markdown

  <p>Radical talked to the few Itsums in the Foundation House and learned that every time they tried to talk to the Itsums in the Fiat House they were beaten.</p>

 <h1>The Radical Foundation</h1>
-  <div class="_illustration">Radical thinking with.</div>
+  <div class="_illustration">Radical thinking with a dialog baloon with word "FOUNDATION" in it and the word "DOGMA" crossed out.</div>
- <p>Radical thought and thought and eventually it came out with a simple Foundation, inspired by the few Itsums left in the Foundation House.
-It knew that Itsums needed time.
-It knew that they had different cultures and sensitivies.
+ <p>Radical thought and thought and eventually came out with a simple Foundation.
+It knew that Itsums needed time and they sensitivies.
 But he also knew that they would want to have something that they could change, not dogma.</p>
- <p>Radical also knew the Fiat House might corrupt the Foundation.
-So it made the Radical Foundation very simple and easy to remember.
-The Foundation would encouraged Itsums to ask one another how their ideas compared with the Foundation.
-It would even remind them to experiment.</p>
+ <p>Radical also knew the Fiat House might corrupt the Foundation, so it made the Radical Foundation very simple and easy to remember.
+The Foundation would encouraged Itsums to ask one another how their ideas compared with the Foundation.</p>

 <h1>Nothing New</h1>
- <p>In the past Itsums had identify many problems at the Fiat House, but they had not come up with solutions.
-It seemed that they had forgotten that Itsums learn better from examples.</p>
+ <p>In the past other Itsums had identify the many problems at the Fiat House, but they had not come up with solutions.</p>
+  <div class="_illustration">Show the Foundation (in yellow?) under a one-story house and the same Foundation over a multi-floor building.</div>
  <p>You can build a one-story house or a 20-story building on  Radical Foundation, <em>so long as it does not go against its five elements</em>,</p>
   <div class='_center'>
    <img